MrGraversen/rust-rcon/README.md

 * Support for extending with mod support

 ## Events
-Below is a description of events raised by `rust-rcon`:
+Below is a description of events raised by `rust-rcon`.
+The player-centric events will contain basic information, such as the player's name, 64-bit Steam ID, etc.

 * **ChatMessageEvent**: Occurs when a player sends a chat message
 * **PlayerConnectedEvent**: Occurs when a player joins the server